 The research was undertaken with grants from Ministry of Science and Technology, Taiwan

-This article has been republished in the wake of heatwaves in India, China and Europe.
+This article has been republished in the wake of record heatwaves in the northern hemisphere.
 It first appeared on March 11, 2022.

 Editors Note: Wanyu Shih in Taiwan